AppSecure-nrw/security-belts/blue/conduction-of-threat-modeling.md

 ## Activities

 - Identify threats by performing threat modeling (e.g., apply [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security))) for your product including all internal, external, and third-party components (e.g., services, databases) and interactions between them.
+- Keep the model up to date.
+- Identify and adress the resulting risks.
-- Keep the model up to date and perform regularly reviews of the security mechanisms of your architecture.
+- Perform regularly reviews of the security mechanisms of your architecture.

 ## Benefits